raphael-group/fastBE/README.md

-## fastBE: A regression based approach to phylogenetic reconstruction from bulk DNA sequencing of tumors
+## fastBE: An ultrafast method for phylogenetic reconstruction from bulk DNA sequencing data

 *fastBE* is a method for inferring the evolutionary history of tumors from multi-sample bulk DNA sequencing data.